JJcancan/Capstone/README.md

 ## Data Preparation
 Because emitter category is highly correlated with other aircraft characteristic features, the emitter category is used in place of those other features.

+Temp is highly correlated with Rhum and both features have no missing data, therefore Rhum was dropped.

 The datetime, starting latitude, starting longitudes were dropped as these features were only used to fetch weather data and convert positions to h3 tiles.

 Percipitation (prcp) was dropped as all values were 0.
 Missing values were then dropped from the dataset.